 While pine needle tea can boost your health, be careful what trees you choose.
 While the majority of pine trees are fine for consumption, make sure you steer clear from:

 - Common Yew (Taxus) – Found in shrub or small tree sizes, Yew contains a toxic alkaloid known as taxine, which is fatal if consumed by humans.

 - Norfolk Island Pin (Araucana Heterophylla) – Also referred to as the Australian Pine, this pine tree is often used as Christmas trees and small indoor plants.
 This plant is poisonous to humans and animals.

-In additional to the aforementioned, stay away from:
+In addition to the aforementioned, stay away from:

 - Lodgepole Pine

 **I am not entirely sure why, but it is recommended that pine needle tea should not be drunk if pregnant or breastfeeding**

 - Step 1 – Gather at least 1 cup of fresh pine needles.
 Thoroughly wash the needles with clean, cool water.